sematext/docs/docs/integration/opensearch-integration.md

 #### Actions to take

 - Review system metrics for the OpenSearch cluster, including CPU, memory, and disk usage, for any resource constraints that may be contributing to thread pool rejections
 - Analyze query patterns for any inefficient or resource-intensive queries.
-Optimize queries to reduce the load on the cluster
+Optimize queries to reduce the load on the cluster (only applies for the search thread pool)
-- Review thread pool configurations and adjust settings such as thread counts, queue sizes, and timeouts to better accommodate the workload and prevent thread pool saturation
+- Check the calling applications and use fewer threads to talk to OpenSearch

 ### Used memory > 80%

 This alert rule continuously monitors memory usage in an OpenSearch environment and triggers a warning (WARN priority) when the used memory exceeds 80% of the total available memory.
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

-Suppose the OpenSearch cluster experiences a sudden increase in activity or data volume, leading to increased memory usage.
-When the used memory exceeds 80% of the total available memory, the alert rule checks memory usage over the last hour.
+If the heap size is set too high in the OpenSearch configuration, it might lead to excessive memory usage.
+In such cases, when the heap memory usage goes over 80% of the total available memory, the alert rule checks memory usage over the last hour.
 Upon crossing the threshold, the alert rule triggers a warning.

 #### Actions to take

-- Investigate the cause of increased memory usage in the OpenSearch cluster, such as processes or activities contributing to the high memory consumption
-- Review and optimize the configuration settings of the OpenSearch cluster, including heap size allocation and cache settings
+- Review and optimize the configuration settings of the OpenSearch cluster, including heap size allocation

 ### Swap usage